spookylukey/django-views-the-right-way/source/delegation.rst

 argue that the move from these function based generic views to class based generic views was actually the backwards step.

 But that is in the past.
-Looking forward, the generic ``object_list`` you might develop will be better than both Django's old generic FBVs and the newer generic CBVs in several ways:
+Looking forward, the generic views you might develop will be better than both Django's old generic FBVs and the newer generic CBVs in several ways:

 * They will have all the functionality you need built-in.
 * Importantly, they will have none of the functionality you don't need.